zs7779/EatSomething/README.md

 **GoFood**

 Check it out at https://gofood.zhaosean.com/
+Note the search function only works in near Toronto, Canada, because the database is populated with mock data generated using addresses near Toronto.

 This is a food takeout / food delivery platform.
 On this platform restaurant managers can set up their home page and put menus on display, where customers can order food on a takeout / delivery order.
 This project is written in HTML, CSS, Typescript, React, Node.js, Express.js, MongoDB.
 Also used: AWS EC2, Nginx, Google Map API.